-When it comes to owning real estate assets in an IRA, it may be tempting to live in the property or work on the property before it is distributed out of the IRA.
-However, these are prohibited by the IRS and can result in steep penalties and a distribution of the account.
+When it comes to owning real estate in an IRA, it may be tempting to use your account-held property.
+However, the IRS prohibits such use.
+Prohibited transactions can result in steep penalties and distribution of the account.

-IRS audits are extremely thorough.
-If you break a rule and your IRA is audited, you’re affairs better be in order.
-The penalties can be extremely damaging to an IRA.
-On top of that, unlike within our Judicial System, the accused is guilty until proven innocent – not the other way around.
+IRS audits are extremely thorough, so it would behoove you to keep your financial affairs in order.
+Unlike within our judicial system, the accused is guilty until proven innocent.
 The burden of proving innocence falls on the accused taxpayer.

-The IRS doesn’t just look at transactions on paper, they also look at the circumstances involved.
+The IRS doesn’t just look at transactions on paper; they also look at the circumstances involved.
 The IRS has seen just about anything an investor could propose or scheme.
-They can recognize these prohibited structures and declare them as a prohibited transactions.
+They can recognize these prohibited structures and declare them as prohibited transactions with relative ease.

 Other investors suggest using an LLC to get around the IRS rules.
-LLCs can sometimes be useful in structuring real estate investment.
+LLCs can sometimes be useful in structuring real estate investments.
 However, they are not magical entities that make all the rules disappear.
-If your IRA invests in an LLC, then the rules apply to the IRA now apply to the LLC as well, but now the onus is on you to maintain proper bookkeeping for the account in case of an audit.
+If your IRA invests in an LLC, then the rules that apply to the IRA now apply to the LLC as well, but now it’s up to you to maintain proper bookkeeping for the account in case of an audit.

-Your IRA receives special tax treatment from the IRS.
-IRAs have built in tax-deferred growth.
-In order to maintain that treatment, it is important that the IRA investments are just that--investments.
-If you want to use the IRA funds or benefit from the IRA funds then you should take a distribution, pay the tax and then do whatever you like with the funds.
+Your IRA receives special treatment from the IRS via the tax benefits afforded by the account.
+In order to maintain that treatment, it is important that the IRA investments are just that–investments.
+If you want to use the IRA funds or benefit from the IRA funds, you would need to take a distribution and then pay any applicable taxes.
 However, while they remain in the IRA you (and your direct lineal family members) should not benefit from what the IRA is doing.